Delaware Museum of Nature & Science, DelawareNational Parks & Nature

 Why Visit Delaware Museum of Nature & Science

-The museum’s mission is clear: to ignite a lifelong passion for exploring, discovering, and valuing nature and science.
+We believe the Delaware Museum of Nature & Science offers an unparalleled opportunity to connect with the natural world, both locally and globally.
+Our team has been impressed by the museum's commitment to engaging visitors with dynamic and diverse ecosystems, and its dedication to highlighting our collective role in environmental stewardship.
+The museum's mission is clear: to ignite a lifelong passion for exploring, discovering, and valuing nature and science.
 This isn't just a place to observe; it's a place to participate.
 With its immersive exhibits, you'll find yourself transported from the depths of the ocean to the vastness of the African Savanna, all while gaining a profound understanding of the interconnectedness of life on Earth.

 The return of the beloved PaleoZone, featuring impressive dinosaurs and other Cretaceous creatures, is a major draw, offering a captivating journey back in time to the Mid-Atlantic's prehistoric past.
 Beyond the permanent collections, the museum consistently hosts special exhibits and programs that keep each visit fresh and exciting.
-For example, in July 2026, visitors can enjoy programs like "Summer Camp for Tiny Explorers," "Collections & Research Tours," and "Sound Bath In Nature".
+For example, in July 2026, visitors can enjoy programs like "Summer Camp for Tiny Explorers," "Collections & Research Tours," and "Sound Bath In Nature."
 The "Art of Plant Families" exhibit, which began in June 2026, showcases botanical paintings that reveal the intricate relationships within the plant world, combining scientific accuracy with artistic expression.
 These rotating features, alongside daily activities like storytime in the Nature Nook and animal presentations, ensure that there's always something new to learn and experience.

 Who It's Best For